telerik/ajax-docs/controls/asyncupload/functionality/drag-and-drop-upload.md

 As of Q3 2012 **RadAsyncUpload** supports the DropZones property.
 By setting the **DropZones** (which are CSS selectors) the user can upload files by dropping them on different areas of the page.

->note Keep in mind that the drop zones should be listed with comma separator as demonstrated in the [demo here](http://demos.telerik.com/aspnet-ajax/asyncupload/examples/draganddrop/defaultcs.aspx) and the following code **\<telerik:RadAsyncUpload RenderMode="Lightweight" runat="server" ID="RadAsyncUpload1" MultipleFileSelection="Automatic" DropZones=".DropZone1,\#DropZone2"/\>**
+>tip Keep in mind that the drop zones should be listed with comma separator as demonstrated in the [demo here](http://demos.telerik.com/aspnet-ajax/asyncupload/examples/draganddrop/defaultcs.aspx) and the following code **\<telerik:RadAsyncUpload RenderMode="Lightweight" runat="server" ID="RadAsyncUpload1" MultipleFileSelection="Automatic" DropZones=".DropZone1,\#DropZone2"/\>**
 >

 # See Also